cjdoris/julia-downgrade-compat-action/README.md

 Often these compat entries get forgotten about once set.
 For instance, suppose the latest version of Foo is v1.4.0, and your package now relies on some feature of Foo v1.4 that is not present in Foo v1.2.
-Your package tests will still succeed, because by default we use the latest versions of all dependencies.
+Your package tests will still succeed, because by default they run with the latest versions of all dependencies, including Foo v1.4.

 This action will modify the compat to:
 ```toml